-I bought scores of the stamps so as to use them even after Christmas, and then was delighted to find them offered the next year and each year since.
+I bought scores of the stamps so as to use them even after Christmas, and then was delighted to find them offered the next year and several years thereafter.
 The stamp speaks to me in a different, more immediate way than the lovely Madonna/Child stamps, and I’ve wondered why.
 I think it may have to do with how much more “contemporary” the image feels.
 Even as it shows a traditional image, the stamp speaks to a relevance to our times and our headlines.
 Christ is born, and the family is making a hazardous trek through the desert and into Egypt, because it is not safe for them in Bethlehem, or Nazareth, or anywhere Herod reigns, and so they are migrating — they are refugees from terror.

 The Holy Spirit often uses the most confounding means and methods to get our attention and open us to God’s instructive promptings, so perhaps we shouldn’t marvel that a few years before immigrants and refugees became the stuff of our daily headlines (and a source of considerable consternation for people inside and outside of the Church) the U.S. Postal Service was pulling our thoughts in that direction.

 Yes, it speaks to our times.
 We see a family uprooted from everything they know, everything “normal,” comfortable and familiar.
 Not only are they unable to simply “go back” to the way things were, they are being led into something wholly different, with nothing to go on but trust: a man, a woman and a baby, moving against a whole world of uncertainty, injustice and danger.